viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 - When is a table in 3NF

 # Homework: Contracting Company
-1. Read section 6-7 content
+1. Read section 6-7 Normalization and Database Design
 2. Design database schemas for Contracting Company, including but not limited to
   - Business rules
   - Evolving history of ER diagram in terms of normal forms